AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Summer_2019.md

 In the summer of 2019, the team will be fabricating six UASB reactors at the Ithaca Area Wastewater Treatment Facility for testing and data collection.

 ## Introduction

+The organization AguaClara was founded in 2004 to focus on providing sustainable, affordable drinking water treatment in the Global South.
+However, the team noticed many of the communities they were serving were also in need of wastewater treatment.
+Traditional wastewater treatment in the United States require lots of land, long start-up times, and are expensive to build in run.
+This technology is not feasible for small, rural communities.
+Also, many wastewater treatment technologies can be prone to failure, making communities reluctant to invest.

+The team realized an UASB reactor could be an less expensive and sustainable to treat wastewater in these communities.
+It can also be made to be gravity-powered and therefore require no electricity to run.
+With this in mind, the team started to work on designing an UASB reactor.

 ## Literature Review and Previous Work